teaconmc/VoteMe/README.md

 ### `GET /v1/roles/<id>`

 Fetch a particular role for voting by its id.
-Example Response:
+Example response:

 ```json
 {